KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/docs/setup/README.md

 1. [Node & npm](https://codingandcocktailskc.gitbooks.io/coding-cocktails-the-tools/content/tools-node/)
    {% hint style='danger' %}
 Confirm your version of Node returns **9.11 or greater**.
-Confirm your version of npm return **5.8 or greater**.
+Confirm your version of npm returns **5.8 or greater**.
 Follow the instructions in the link to confirm versions, install, and update Node and npm.
    {% endhint %}

 1. [Terminal for your OS](https://codingandcocktailskc.gitbooks.io/coding-cocktails-the-tools/content/tools-command-line/)